Here are the top Institutional holders of Trillium Therapeutics Inc. (TRIL) shares

 The top institutional shareholder in the company is Avoro Capital Advisors LLC with over 5.8 million shares valued at $85.32 million.
 The investor’s holdings represent 5.63% of the TRIL Shares outstanding.
 As of Dec 30, 2020, the second largest holder is NEA Management Company, LLC with 5.74 million shares valued at $84.38 million to account for 5.57% of the shares outstanding.
 The other top investors are RA Capital Management, L.P. which holds 5.29 million shares representing 5.14% and valued at over $77.82 million, while Eventide Asset Management LLC holds 4.64% of the shares totaling 4.78 million with a market value of $70.34 million.

-Trillium Therapeutics Inc. (NASDAQ: TRIL) is -24.13% lower on its value in year-to-date trading and has touched a low of $2.50 and a high of $20.96 in the current 52-week trading range.
+Trillium Therapeutics Inc. (NASDAQ: TRIL) is -24.61% lower on its value in year-to-date trading and has touched a low of $2.50 and a high of $20.96 in the current 52-week trading range.
 The question becomes, what are the chances the stock will make a comeback and enjoy potential growth.
 Why not look at analysts view on what the future holds for the stock.
-The TRIL stock was last observed hovering at around $10.66 in the last trading session, with the day’s gains setting it 0.5% off its average median price target of $22.00 for the next 12 months.
-It is also 60.14% off the consensus price target high of $28.00 offered by 8 analysts, but current levels are 20.29% higher than the price target low of $14.00 for the same period.
+The TRIL stock was last observed hovering at around $12.03 in the last trading session, with the day’s loss setting it -0.94% off its average median price target of $22.00 for the next 12 months.
+It is also 60.39% off the consensus price target high of $28.00 offered by 8 analysts, but current levels are 20.79% higher than the price target low of $14.00 for the same period.

-The stock witnessed a -18.00% loss in the last 1 month and extending the period to 3 months gives it a -27.15%, and is 6.29% up over the last 5 days.
-If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 7.83% over the week and 7.41% over the month.
+The stock witnessed a -16.18% gain in the last 1 month and extending the period to 3 months gives it a -11.00%, and is 11.12% up over the last 5 days.
+If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 7.45% over the week and 7.31% over the month.

 Trillium Therapeutics Inc. (TRIL) Analyst Forecasts